 schedules may reduce patient burden.

-Objective: Develop web-application to assist patients/doctors make better biopsy decisions than fixed biopsies.
+Objective: Develop a risk prediction model and web-application to assist patients/doctors in individually tailored biopsy decisions

 Design, Setting, and Participants: Model development: World’s largest AS study PRIAS, 7813 patients, 1134 experienced reclassification; External validation: largest five GAP3 database cohorts; Data: prostatespecific antigen (PSA), repeat biopsy Gleason grade.

-Outcome Measurements, and Statistical Analysis: Bayesian joint
+Outcome Measurements, and Statistical Analysis: A Bayesian joint

-model fitted to PRIAS dataset.
-Model predicted patient-specific reclassification risk utilized for personalized biopsy decisions.
-Model validated in GAP3 cohorts using risk prediction error, calibration, area under ROC (AUC).
-Risk calculator, personalized schedules implemented in web-application, for PRIAS and validated GAP3 cohorts.
+model was fitted to the PRIAS dataset.
+This Model was validated in GAP3 cohorts using risk prediction error, calibration, area under ROC (AUC).
+The Risk prediction model, personalized schedules were implemented in a web-application

-Results and Limitations: Reclassification rate at year five of follow up: 35% in PRIAS, at most 50% in GAP3 cohorts.
-PSA velocity stronger predictor of reclassification (Hazard Ratio: 2.47, 95%CI: 1.93–2.99), than PSA value (Hazard Ratio: 0.99, 95%CI: 0.89–1.11).
-Validation: Moderate AUC (0.55–0.75) in PRIAS and GAP3 cohorts.
-Moderate prediction error (0.1–0.3) in GAP3 cohorts with Reclassification rate similar to PRIAS, large (0.3–0.45) otherwise.
-Model recalibrated for external GAP3 cohorts.
+Results and Limitations: Reclassification rate at year five of follow up: 35% in PRIAS, and at most 50% in GAP3 cohorts.
+PSA velocity was a stronger predictor of reclassification (HR 2.47, 95%CI: 1.93–2.99), than PSA value (HR 0.99, 95%CI: 0.89–1.11).
+Validation showed a moderate AUC (0.55–0.75) in PRIAS and GAP3 cohorts and a moderate prediction error (0.1–0.3) in GAP3 cohorts having rates of upgrading similar to PRIAS.
+Large prediction error was seen (0.3–0.45) otherwise.
+Recalibration for external cohorts is advised

-Conclusions: We successfully developed and validated web-application for predicting reclassification risks, and risk based personalized biopsy decisions, in prostate cancer AS.
-Available for PRIAS, and largest five GAP3 database cohorts.
-Enables shared decision making of biopsy schedules by comparing fixed and personalized schedules on total biopsies and expected time delay in detection of reclassification.
+Conclusions: We successfully developed and validated a risk prediction model predicting reclassification risks, providing risk based personalized biopsy decisions, in prostate cancer AS.
+The model mad available through a web-based application enables shared decision making of biopsy schedules by comparing fixed and personalized schedules on total biopsies and expected time delay in detection of reclassification.

-Patient Summary: Reclassification risk based personalized biopsy schedules are novel alternative to fixed biopsy schedules.
-They are implemented in our web-application.
-May offer better balance between total biopsies and time delay in detection of reclassification than fixed schedules.
+Patient Summary: Individually tailored prostate biopsy is a novel alternative to fixed one-size-fits-all schedules.
+The underlying statistical models are made available through a user-friendly web-application and may help in reducing unnecessary prostate biopsies while maintaining cancer control.

 Keywords: Active Surveillance, Biopsies, Personalized Medicine, Prostate